awslabs/aws-cloudfront-extensions/edge/nodejs/modify-response-status-code/README.md

-# Modify Response Header
+# Modify Response Status Code

-The Lambda@Edge will modify/add several response headers.
+The Lambda@Edge will modify the response status code.

 ## Description

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- modify-response-header - Code for the application's Lambda function, which adds/modifies response headers when viewer response.
+- modify-response-status-code - Code for the application's Lambda function, which modify response status code.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.